"Songs of The Stonewall" ©

 To all of their fans, The Marvelettes were never a

 "mystery".
-At The Stonewall, they were part of the extended
+In The STONEWALL Club jukebox, they were part of the extended

 family.
 The book is the